Update: With the faculty hiring season well under way, I thought I’d repost this classic.

 Take a look at Table 3 on page 41.
 Using the federally specified methodology and the latest NCES data, UO’s tenure track faculty is representative of the available pool of Phd’s with respect to race/ethnicity in every single job group.
-For women, there is under-representation in Music, Education, CAS Humanities, and CAS Sciences (and in senior administrators).
+For women, there is under-representation in Music, Education, CAS Humanities, and CAS Sciences:

 So while the UMRP may now be mostly legal (though see below for some of the stunts Russ Tomlin pulled) it’s still stupid, and there’s no sign that new VPAA Doug Blandy is going to try and fix it.